ubercareerprep2019/Assignments_Olivia/README.md

     - Implementation of Linked List data structure and supporting methods
 5. Towers of Hanoi
     - Recreation of Towers of Hanoi puzzle logic

+## Assignment-2
+1. Introduction to Trees
+    - Various tree traversals shown through print statements
+2. Binary Search Trees
+    - Implementation of BFS and DFS using previously made tree nodes
+    - Application of BST with phonebooks (comparison between linear search and BST search)
+3. Introduction to Graphs
+    - Overview on graph representations: focused on adjacency matrix and adjacency list
+    - Implementation of adjacency list using hashmaps
+    - Application of BFS and DFS to graphs
+4. More Graphs (in progress)
+    - Search for minimum number of edges between two nodes within a graph (application of search algorithms)
+    - Search for number of island within given square (land and water represented in binary form)